This landlord owns or manages 1 building across New York City. The portfolio sits below average on compliance for the city.

 — 2850 CRESTON AVENUE · Bronx“Pros: It’s directly across the street from a grocery store.
 Cons: They changed supers too often.
 Tenets don’t care about a clean trash area.
 They sell drinks in front of the building.
 Basically a shelter with no rules.
 Repairs are not done…”

-The worst-rated buildings are 2850 CRESTON AVENUE, —, and —.
+The lowest-rated buildings in 2850 CRESTON, LLC's portfolio are 2850 CRESTON AVENUE, —, and —.